Fluxonium as a control qubit for bosonic quantum information: Half flux characterization

 where $\bar{n}$ denotes the total mean photon number in the storage mode, while $\bar{n}_g\ (\bar{n}_e)$ refers to the mean photon number when the qubit is in the ground (excited) state.

-In Fig.~\ref{fig:supplement_device1_characterization}(b), we show the measured AC Stark shift data, which exhibits a clean parabolic dependence, validating our assumption.
-We directly measure the dispersive shift at half flux using single-tone spectroscopy, obtaining $\chi/2\pi = \SI{-1.22}{\mega\hertz}$ (Fig.~\ref{fig:supplement_device1_characterization}(c)).
-To extract the self-Kerr nonlinearity, we perform resonator single-tone spectroscopy as a function of pump power.
+In Fig.~\ref{fig:supplement_device1_characterization}(b), we show the measured AC Stark shift data, which exhibits a parabolic dependence, supporting our assumptions.
+We directly measured the dispersive shift at half flux using single-tone spectroscopy, obtaining $\chi/2\pi = \SI{-1.22}{\mega\hertz}$ (Fig.~\ref{fig:supplement_device1_characterization}(c)).
+To extract the self-Kerr nonlinearity, we performed resonator single-tone spectroscopy as a function of pump power.
 Using the relation

 we obtain $K/2\pi=\SI{-13.5}{\kilo\hertz}$.
-We use the same procedures for extracting $\chi$ and $K$ across the entire flux range, as shown in Fig.~\ref{fig3:flux_characterization}(d) and (f) of the main text.
+We used the same procedures for extracting $\chi$ and $K$ across the entire flux range, as shown in Fig.~\ref{fig3:flux_characterization}(d) and (f) of the main text.